Introduction

 8.1.1 Graduate College Support

-Students should apply for Conference Travel Grants from the Graduate College, which has a competition once a semester (usually in September and February).
+Students should apply for Conference Travel Grants from the Graduate College, which has a competition once a semester (Fall and Spring).
 Students may apply for one Conference Travel Grant per year and may apply retroactively to cover a conference attended during the previous semester or summer.

 In advance of the internal departmental deadline (announced in an email by the Director of Graduate Studies every semester), students can apply by emailing the DGS the following documents: